 Level 3: Severe Strain

 A severe strain involves severe or complete tear in the muscle.
 This type of strain requires immediate care from a healthcare professional to heal properly.
 Symptoms typically include:

-- Swelling that begins within 24 hours of injury
+Swelling, which begins within 24 hours of injury.

-- May require surgery and costly medical care, especially if not treated immediately
+May require surgery and significant medical care, especially if not treated promptly.

-While Level 1 strains can usually heal from proper home-treatment, Level 2 and 3 strains require treatment from a healthcare professional or they may worsen and contribute to costly medical expenses.
+While Level 1 strains can often heal with proper home treatment, Level 2 and Level 3 strains warrant professional medical attention to prevent complications and costly medical expenses.